 Since every country and state has different tax regulations, how much money you need to make on Etsy to have to do taxes will vary based on the country you’re selling from.
 However, earning more usually means paying more taxes.
 The good news is that you’ll be able to deduct expenses to lower your overall taxable income.
 This can be anything from the cost of materials used to make your products, any advertising that you’ve paid for, and even shipping charges.

 You’ll also need to be aware of the payment processing fees that a credit card processor will charge, along with the fees that Etsy charges for using their service.
-While there’s no seller membership cost on Etsy (unless you opt for the premium plan), you’ll be charged 20 cents to list each item and there’s also a transaction fee of 5% for each product that you sell.
-While these fees can all be written off as expenses too, that’s something you’ll need to factor into your business budgeting.
+While there’s no seller membership cost on Etsy (unless you opt for the Etsy plus plan), you’ll be charged 20 cents for each item you list and there’s also a transaction fee of 6.5% for each product that you sell.
+While these fees can all be written off as expenses, that’s something you’ll need to factor into your business budgeting.

 If you’ve never had to deal with self-employment tax before, here’s a quick example for you to work from: